zekth/website-1/content/additional-documentation/development.md

 ./node_modules/.bin/webpack -d
 ```

-At this point both reef-pi binary and the javascript components are built to run reef-pi on the development machine.
-All we need now is to start reef-pi in dev_mode (so that all device drivers calls are ignored).
+Next, start reef-pi in dev_mode (so that all device drivers calls are ignored).

 ```
 DEV_MODE=1 ./bin/reef-pi